|

 testing.
 This is possible if sufficient understanding exists to

 characterize the interaction of the components.
-If this is the case,
+If this is the case, the

-such tools as ReliaSoft's BlockSim.
+tools as ReliaSoft's

 - System-level